Skip to main content

 If you’re a credit card customer, you can also find the form online at virginmoney.com/ccmarketing

-No. The transfer won’t change any sort codes, account numbers or account features, so current payment details will stay as they are.
-The transfer won’t change the way you use your account(s) to make payments either.
-But as we bring the two businesses together, we may make some changes to our Terms, processes or IT systems.
+No. The transfer hasn’t changed any sort codes, account numbers or account features, so current payment details stayed the same as before the transfer.
+The transfer hasn’t changed the way you use your account(s) to make payments either.
+But as we continue to bring the two businesses together, we may make some changes to our Terms, processes or IT systems.
 If a change impacts you, we’ll give you plenty of notice and explain what it means to you.

 We’ll never ask you to move your money to another account or ask you for security details over the phone or by email.
-If someone does, it's a scam.
-Stop all contact immediately and call us using the number on the back of your card.
-You can find our number at virginmoney.com/report-fraud.
+If someone does, it’s a scam.
+Stop all contact immediately and call us using the number on the back of your card, or you can find our number at virginmoney.com/report-fraud.

 Yes.
-The transfer doesn’t change any sort codes, account numbers or account features, so existing Direct Debits and standing orders will stay as they are now.
+The transfer hasn’t changed any sort codes, account numbers or account features, so existing Direct Debits and standing orders will stay as they were before the transfer.

-The way you use your account(s) will be the same.
-But as we bring the two businesses together, we may make some changes to our Terms, processes or IT systems.
-If a change impacts you, we’ll give you plenty of notice and explain what it means to you.
+The way you use your account(s) has not changed.
+But as we continue to bring the two businesses together, we may make some changes to our Terms, processes or IT systems.
+If a change impacts you, we’ll let you know and explain what it means to you.

 We’ll never ask you to change Direct Debits or standing orders or ask you for security details over the phone or by email.
-If someone does, it's a scam.
-Stop all contact and call us right away using the number on the back of your card.
-You can find our number at virginmoney.com/report-fraud.
+If someone does, it’s a scam.
+Stop all contact and call us right away using the number on the back of your card, or you can find our number at virginmoney.com/report-fraud.

 Virgin Money and Nationwide will never ask you to move money to another account.
 A fraudster could try to convince you to move your money to a ‘safe’, ‘new’, ‘switch guarantee’, ‘holding’ or ‘new Nationwide’ account.